A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Introduction

 \section{Introduction}

-Let $\vec X$ be a $d$-dimensional random vector with continuous marginal cumulative distribution functions (c.d.f.s) $F_1,\dots,F_d$.
-From the work of \cite{Skl59}, the c.d.f.\ $F$ of $\vec X$ can be written in a unique way as
+Let $\mathbf X$ be a $d$-dimensional random vector with continuous marginal cumulative distribution functions (c.d.f.s) $F_1,\ldots,F_d$.
+From the work of Sklar \cite{Skl59}, the c.d.f. $F$ of $\mathbf X$ can be written in a unique way as

-where the function $C:[0,1]^d \to [0,1]$ is a copula and can be regarded as capturing the dependence among the components of $\vec X$.
-The above equation is at the origin of the increasing use of copulas for modeling multivariate distributions with continuous margins in many areas such as quantitative risk management \citep{McNFreEmb05}, econometric modeling \citep{Pat12}, environmental modeling \citep{SalDeMKotRos07}, to name a very few.
+where the function $C\dvtx [0,1]^d \to[0,1]$ is a copula and can be regarded as capturing the dependence among the components of $\mathbf X$.
+The above equation is at the origin of the increasing use of copulas for modeling multivariate distributions with continuous margins in many areas such as quantitative risk management (McNeil, Frey and Embrechts \cite{McNFreEmb05}), econometric modeling (Patton \cite{Pat12}), environmental modeling (Salvadori, De Michele and Kottegoda \cite {SalDeMKotRos07}), to name a very few.